 Other catastrophic injury and fatal accidents – Joel is currently involved in tetraplegia and other spinal injury cases, and has settled a number of fatal accident claims at JSMs over the past year.
 Joel recently acted for the family of one of the victims of the Croydon tram crash.
 A substantial settlement was obtained at JSM.

 Workplace stress and harassment – Joel continued to receive instructions to act for and against high-profile institutions and companies.
 He has achieved significant settlements for Claimants at JSMs and in mediation, including cases involving concurrent employment tribunal and personal injuries litigation.
+Over the past year he has regularly been instructed by Defendant public bodies at all stages of the litigation up to and including JSMs.

 Chronic pain/complex regional pain syndrome – Joel continues to be regularly instructed in chronic pain cases by both Claimant and Defendant solicitors.

 In addition Joel does of course continue to practice in employers’ liability and public liability work generally as well as in RTAs; he has appeared at all levels from county court to Court of Appeal.
-He is experienced in costs management, and is happy to accept instructions from both Claimant and Defendant solicitors to undertake all aspects of CCMCs.
+He is experienced in costs management and is happy to accept instructions from both Claimant and Defendant solicitors to undertake all aspects of CCMCs.

 Joel regularly appears in the Employment Appeal Tribunal, and had acted in many high profile cases on behalf of both Claimants and Respondents.
 He has extensive experience of multi-day complex cases in the tribunals.